fanil-z/islam-wiki/hugo-docs/draft/concept.md

 Our prophet Muhammad ﷺ   said, "Seeking knowledge is an obligation upon every Muslim." and it amazes me how seeking knowledge became essential like drinking water for the first generation of Muslims, true ummah of Al Nabi ﷺ  .
 I envy my dear Egyptian brothers who study all this in madrasahs when they are young.

 We do not appreciate enough that nowadays we can find data about any hadith, any historic event in seconds and listen to khutbas and lectures of best sheikhs from all over the world.
 That is truly a huge advantage and luxury that scholars of old times never had.
-Just see the beginning of a hadith narrated by Jābir ibn Abdullah.
+Just read this hadith narrated by Jābir ibn Abdullah who travelled one month on a camel to listen to a one single hadith.

 > It reached me that a man heard a Hadith from the Messenger of Allah ﷺ  , so I purchased a camel, then traveled quickly to him.
 I travelled for one month until I reached Sham.